andrewjradcliffe/VectorizedReduction.jl/README.md

 ### When to consider replacing any/all with vectorized versions
 Assumptions: x is inherently unordered, such that the probablilty of a "success" is independent of the index (i.e. independent of a random permutation of the effective vector over which the reduction occurs).
 This is a very reasonable assumption for certain types of data, e.g. Monte Carlo simulations.
-However, for cases in which there is some inherent order (e.g. a solution to an ODE, or even very simply, `map(exp, 0.0:0.1:10.0)`), then the analysis below does not hold.
+However, for cases in which there is some inherent order (e.g. a solution to an ODE, or even very simply, `cos.(-2π:0.1:2π)`), then the analysis below does not hold.
 If inherent order exists, then the probability of success depends on said ordering -- the caller must then exercise judgment based on where the first success might land (if at all); as this is inevitably problem-specific, I am unable to offer general advice.

 For inherently unordered data:
-Define `p` as the probability of success, i.e. the probability of `true` w.r.t. `any` and the probability of `false` w.r.t. `all`.
+Define `p` as the probability of "success", i.e. the probability of `true` w.r.t. `any` and the probability of `false` w.r.t. `all`.
 The cumulative probability of evaluating all elements, `Pr(x ≤ 0)` is
 ```julia
 binomial(n, 0) * p^0 * (1 - p)^(n - 0) # (1 - p)^n